 PILOT HOLES and COUNTERSINKING

 To prevent the wood from splitting, an appropriately sized pilot hole is suggested (see Table 3 for untapered pilot hole sizes in soft and hard woods).
 There are differing opinions as to the depth of pilot holes.
 One source suggests you drill the pilot hole half to two-thirds of the screw embedment depth in soft wood.
 In hard wood, you most likely will need to drill the hole as deep as the threads extend.
 Another source recommends the depth to be the body length plus three-quarters of the thread length in soft and medium-hard woods, and the body plus the full thread length in extremely hard wood.
-It is also suggested that beeswax, paraffin, bar soap or paste wax be used to lubricate wood screws when installing in hard woods (be sure to remove any exposed residue before applying a wood finish).
+It is also suggested that beeswax, paraffin, bar soap (that doesn't contain glycerin, which is hygroscopic so it absorbs moisture) or paste wax be used to lubricate wood screws when installing in hard woods (be sure to remove any exposed residue before applying a wood finish).
 Surface lubrication of the screw is said to not appreciably affect ultimate withdrawal resistance.

 If you are using tapered drill bits, follow the manufacturers recommendation regarding pilot hole size and depth.
 Drilling a tapered hole too deep may compromise the screw's holding strength because fewer threads may be fully engaged in the wood.